Property Tax2026-03-16

 Passive Loss Rules

-The $25,000 rental loss allowance phases out at $100K-$150K AGI; 450+ hours required for Real Estate Professional Status per IRS Reg.
+The $25,000 rental loss allowance phases out at $100K-$150K AGI; 450+ hours required for Real Estate Professional Status per HMRC Reg.
 1.469-5T.
-This rule limits how much rental losses you can deduct against other income on Schedule E of Form 1040.
+This rule limits how much rental losses you can deduct against other income on UK property pages (SA105) of the SA100 return.
 It applies to passive income tax from rental properties.

 For most landlords, rental losses count as passive activity loss limitations.
 You can offset up to $25,000 of losses against non-passive income if your adjusted gross income stays below certain thresholds.
 Above that, phase-out reduces the allowance gradually.